 Other content of interest would be:

-Momogre, otherwise known as Momo and Grapes, known for their all-male voice cast even when it comes to women characters :’D
+- Momogre aka Momo and Grapes, known for their all-male voice cast even when it’s female characters :’D

-I cannot be sure of how many releases from their catalogue is available on Audible but I may or may not make a list of it in the not so distant future.
+I can’t be sure of how much of their catalogue is available on Audible but I may or may not make a list of it in the not so distant future.
 (Nudge me if you like this, I’ll consider bumping it up on my imaginary list :3)

-Bonus!
-Rejet has established a Youtube channel where they upload older releases of their drama CDs and there are already several series, Diabolik Lovers, Shinsengumi Mokuhiroku Wasurenagusa, Soubou Sangokushi and Seventh Heaven.
+Rejet has established a Youtube channel where they upload (older) releases of their CD releases.

-Audiobook.jp is an online audiobook retailer in Japan and they also carry some drama and situation CDs.
+Audiobook.jp is an online audiobook retailer in Japan and they carry some drama/situation CDs as well.

 They have a variety of categories which include BL, TL (Teens Love) and Romance (lumped into one, yes).

-While not applicable for drama/situationa CDs, Audiobook.jp also have a ‘listen all you want’ unlimited plan which has a 30-day free trial and it’s 750yen a month after that.
+While not applicable for drama/situation CDs, Audiobook.jp also have a ‘listen all you want’ unlimited plan which has a 30-day free trial and it’s 750yen a month after that.
 Cancel at anytime.
-They also have a monthly point subscription which gives you additional points for a price.
+They also have a monthly point subscription which gives you additional points for a monthly subscription.

 A review highlighted on their website says they’re good for new releases and books about business.

-I’ve seen Yumoriseki (癒守石), Love on Ride (not the entire series), Miracle Train (1 volume by Okamoto Nobuhiko, Kakihara’s volume only on Spotify Japan, gijinka of train stations!) and the Mousou Kareshi (Pet) series (妄想彼氏（ペット）.
+- Miracle Train (1 volume by Okamoto Nobuhiko, Kakihara’s volume only on Spotify Japan, it’s based on gijinka of train stations!)

 These should be available outside Japan but unsure of any particular region restrictions.

-Game-related drama and music CDs are also on Spotify like they are on iTunes or Amazon Digital Music (e.g. Hakuouki, Last Escort, to name a few).
+Game-related drama and music CDs are also on Spotify, iTunes or Amazon Digital Music (e.g. Hakuouki, Last Escort, to name a few).

 Finally!
 Digital releases are now easier, giving new and seasoned listeners a go at it.

-I really hope that other publishers would take a chance at digital releases whether new or their backlist.
+I really hope that other publishers would take a chance at releasing both new and backlist titles on digital!
 One can only own so many physical copies :’3.